jdegand/interop-rxjs-signal/README.md

 - For the pagination, I could update the page value, but this wouldn't trigger another API request.
 If the input doesn't change, the API request will not be triggered.
 - The `loadSearch` method uses `distinctUntilChanged`.
 This might prevent the `loadSearch` method from being called again as `search` has not changed.
 - Ultimately, the quickest solution was to duplicate `loadSearch`.
 I called the new method `newPageSearch` and called it inside the `nextPage` and `prevPage` methods.
 Inside `newPageSearch`, I removed the `distinctUntilChanged` and the `debounceTime` calls.
 So there is a slight benefit from using the new method, as the API request can happen as soon as the buttons are pressed.
 - The challenge code includes an API key for `flickr`.
-Although it is already exposed, I shouldn't have included in my repo.
+Although it is already exposed, I shouldn't have included it in my repo.
 So I removed it and added an environments folder with a `apiKey` variable.
 Now, you can freely change API keys and not worry about including them in git.

 ## Continued Development